 “Yeah, a different kind of fun!
 We’ve played small stages like that before – and to fewer people – so it took us right back.
 We thought, ‘Okay, we got this,’ and it turned out to be really cool.
 What a special little place it is – and it’s a great thing Kerrang! has got going there.
 It was a lot of fun.”

-What challenges have you
+What challenges have you overcome in 2019?

 “The main lesson I’ve learned is to put my health first.
 I’m not invincible.
 In order to maintain what we do, I have to drink a lot of water and get a lot of sleep.
 I also have to learn not to talk so much, because I’m doing so much singing.
 I now understand that I need to rest my voice, and that’s been hard.
 Even though [2019 was] our busiest year, it’s taught me how to cope.
 I learned how to do everything better.”

 Are you excited about playing on the Hella Mega tour next year?

 “Playing in baseball stadiums is just crazy.
 You’d think I’d be able to find the words to describe the magnitude of it all, but honestly, I can’t.
 We’ve toured with Green Day before and we love them so much.
 We’re honoured to be part of it.
 This tour doesn’t even need an opening act, so it’s so sweet of them to include us.”

 What would you like to improve upon in 2020?

 “Hone my writing skills and become more disciplined about it.
 I don’t want to just attack the paper when there’s a flash of inspiration – I want to make time and focus on the process.
 I’m going to do it until I fill up all the empty notebooks in my house.”

 The Interrupters tour the UK later this month.
 Get your tickets here.

 01: Leeds, O2 Academy